 A huge benefit of having a family office is the ability to choose the services that the family wants to include.
 Having a dedicated staff and tailoring all services based on one’s interests allows for a truly personalized, integrated client experience.
 The wide range of asset levels of family offices – from $100 million to billions of dollars – coupled with the variety of services found at different family offices and the variation in number of family members served – from just a few to hundreds across multiple generations – has resulted in the oft-repeated phrase, “If you’ve seen one family office, you’ve seen one family office.”

-All of this leads to the question: Who should consider creating a family office, and who is better suited to work with an established private wealth manager focused on ultra-high-net-worth clients?
+All of this leads to the question: Who should consider creating a single family office, and who is better suited to work with an established multi-family office focused on ultra-high-net-worth clients?

 Seven Questions to Ask Before Creating a Family Office